section-engineering-education/engineering-education/articles/android-viewpager2/index.md

 ### Introduction
 Slide transition between screens is common in android applications.
 We can use the navigation components or a swipe-able view to create this transition.
 A common swipe-able view is `ViewPager2`.
 The `ViewPager` library has been around for quite a while.
 This view allows the developer to display views or fragments to the user in a swipe-able format.
 This feature is common in content display applications and in app setups. `ViewPager2` is often integrated with `TabLayout`.
-A `TabLayout` indicates the current page in display and allows a user to switch through pages.
+A `TabLayout` indicates the current page and allows a user to switch through pages.

 `ViewPager2` is a newer version of the `ViewPager` library.
-Its major difference to the old library is the use of a `RecyclerView` adapter.
+Its significant difference from the old library is the use of a `RecyclerView` adapter.
 With this, views are now recycled.
 This improves user experience by making smooth transitions and minimizes memory usage.

 This article goes through implementing `ViewPager2` and `TabLayout` in an android application.

 Let's dive in!

 ### Prerequisites
-To follow through with this tutorial you will need to:
+To follow through with this tutorial, you will need to:
   1. Have [Android Studio](https://developer.android.com/studio) installed.
   2. Have a basic knowledge of building Android applications.
   3. Have a basic understanding of Kotlin programming language.